vimagick/dockerfiles/obfsproxy/README.md

 This includes `Tor`, `VPN`, `SSH`, and many other protocols.

 We can transport `OpenVPN` over `Obfsproxy`, so that firewall cannot detect it.
-In the following example, you should run `kylemanna/openvpn` container first.
+In the following example, you should run `vimagick/openvpn` container first.
 Don't forget to edit `/etc/openvpn/openvpn.conf` to use `proto tcp`.

 ## docker-compose.yml

 ```
 data:
-  image: busybox:latest
+  image: busybox
   volumes:
     - /etc/openvpn

 server:
-  image: kylemanna/openvpn:latest
+  image: vimagick/openvpn
   ports:
     - "1194:1194/tcp"
   volumes_from: